TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Me!

+## It's hard to get to a gender clinic

+There's a ridiculous idea that floats around some transphobic circles.
+They think it's really easy to start hormones.

+That couldn't be further from the truth.

 ## Lu loo tales

 I recently started documenting every single unusual loo visit of my life in the [Lu loo tales](/wikiblogarden/health/loo-lu).

 I didn't expect it to resonate so much with people.
-Many people have contacted me to thank me for sharing it.
+Many have contacted me to reach out, or thank me.

-It's funny, because it's a mundane normality in my life.
+It feels funny to me, because it's just one of the mundane realities of my life.
 But for others, maybe it's not.
 I wonder if this conversation therapy story will resonate with people too 🤷

 ## Maybe you should start believing people